Quantifying conjugacy separability in wreath products of groups: pro- topologies on groups

+We say that a group $G$ is \begin{itemize} \item \textbf{residually-$\C$} if $\{1\}$ is a $\C$-closed subset of $G$; \item \textbf{$\C$-conjugacy separable} if every conjugacy class is $\C$-closed; \item \textbf{$\C$-cyclic subgroup separable} if every cyclic subgroup is $\C$-closed. \end{itemize} Closure properties of the class $\C$ are closely related to the stability of some $\C$-separability properties, as can be witnessed by the following remark. \begin{remark} If the class $\C$ is closed under forming direct products, then both the class of residually-$\C$ groups and the class of $\C$ conjugacy separable groups is closed under forming direct products. \end{remark}

 In this paper, we consider classes of finite groups such as the class of all finite groups or of all finite $p$-groups where $p$ is some prime.
-These two classes of finite groups are examples of extension-closed psuedovarieties of finite groups as seen in the following definition. \begin{definition} A class of finite groups that is closed under subgroups, finite direct products, quotients, and extensions is called an \textbf{extension-closed pseudovariety of finite groups}. \end{definition}
+These two classes of finite groups are examples of extension-closed psuedovarieties of finite groups as seen in the following definition.

+A class of finite groups that is closed under subgroups, finite direct products, quotients, and extensions is called an \textbf{extension-closed pseudovariety of finite groups}.
+From this point onward, we will always assume that the class $\C$ is an extension closed pseudovariety of finite groups.

-In the following lemma, we collect known facts about open and closed subgroups; in particular, we reference \cite[Theorem 3.1, Theorem 3.3]{MHall50}.
+In the following lemma, we collect known facts about open and closed subgroups.
+In particular, we reference \cite[Theorem 3.1, Theorem 3.3]{MHall50}.

 \begin{lemma} Let $G$ be a group, and let $H \leq G$.
 Then \begin{itemize} \item[(i)] $H$ is $\mathcal{C}$-open in $G$ if and only if there is a subgroup $N \in \NC(G)$ such that $N \leq H$; moreover, every $\mathcal{C}$-open subgroup is $\mathcal{C}$-closed in $G$ and $|G:H| < \infty$; \item[(ii)] $H$ is $\C$-closed in $G$ if and only if $H$ is an intersection of open subgroups. \end{itemize} \end{lemma}